.

 Rolling Demand

 Rolling demand is a little different.
 Block demand uses a fixed scale, rolling demand uses a sliding scale.
 Think of it as looking at a line graph that has peaks and valleys.
 On the left side of the graph is KW and on the bottom of the graph is a monthly timeline.
-Using a sliding window, the width of the demand interval, in our case 30 minutes, the demand meter looks for the absolute highest 30 minute interval for the entire month.
+Using a sliding window, the width of the demand interval, in our case 30 minutes.
+A meter programmed for rolling demand looks for the absolute highest 30 minute interval for the entire month.

 Using Demand to Your Advantage